- Social Media Addiction

 - Cleanse your accounts.
 Posting to social media leaves an impression.
 Delete anything unessential, uncomfortable, or rude.
 That includes inactive accounts.
-If you don’t desire the whole world to notice you in a compromising situation, delete it.
+If you don’t want the whole world to notice you in a compromising situation, delete it.
 Reflect highly on what you post before posting it.

-These three principles for responsible use of social media is mandatory for users of all age to grow as digital citizen and accept digital responsibility.
+These three principles for responsible use of social media is mandatory for users of all age to grow as a digital citizen and accept digital responsibility.

 Are Social Media Platforms Causing Harm?